 How easily accessible you want your emergency fund to be is entirely up to you.
 You don’t want it so tied up that there are delays getting to the money when you need it.
 On the other hand, you don’t want it to be so accessible that you find yourself spending it on a whim (and later regretting it).

 Be patientMost people don't plan to fail; they fail to plan. - John L Beckley Click To Tweet

 It’s completely unrealistic to expect to have your emergency fund in place in the space of a year.
 Building up this sum might take you a long time but don’t worry, you’ll get there eventually.

 But what happens if you find yourself needing money before you’ve reached your target?
 Whatever money you’ve managed to put by will help you out but where do you turn to make up the shortfall?
-In this case, you may consider a direct lender payday loan from Cashfloat.
+In this case, you may consider a 1000 pound loan from Cashfloat, a trusted direct lender, to help you cover the emergency.
 If you require some quick quid UK until payday, and you’re sure you can repay, we’re here for you when you need us.